yudidwisaputra71/streamtfhd/README.md

 sudo apt install build-essential pkg-config libssl-dev postgresql curl nginx ffmpeg certbot python3-certbot-nginx -y
 ```

-For `rustc` and `cargo`, we will install the lates version using `rustup` instead of from package manager.
+For `rustc` and `cargo`, we will install the latest version using `rustup` instead of from package manager.
 Use this command to install `rustc` and `cargo` :
 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh -s -- -y
 ```

-After that, use this command to configures your current bash shell session to use the Rust programming environment :
+After that, use this command to configure your current bash shell session to use the Rust programming environment :
 ```bash
 source "$HOME/.cargo/env"
 ```